Skip to main content

 Diagnosis via tool_call

-Uses direct tool_call to read relevant files and understand the error (already has the context)
+Uses direct tool_call to read relevant files and understand the error (it already has the context).

 2